AugurProject/augur/README.md

 ### From source

-If you want to run Augur App from source follow these steps:
+If you want to run Augur App from source you'll need git and npm installed on your machine, then follow these steps:

 ```bash
 # Clone this repository